Enable job alerts via email!

 Qualifications

-• First-hand understanding of issues related to mental health, substance use, and/or being unhoused.
+• Understanding of issues related to mental health, substance use and/or being unhoused.

 Responsibilities

-• Ensure that relatives in the program's immediate needs are met through the provision of food and supplies.
+• Ensure that clients' immediate needs are met through the provision of support.

 • Develop relationships rooted in non-judgement and trauma-informed care.